-- (1) The Final Presentation complements the Master's thesis.
+- (1) The final oral examination complements the Master's thesis.
 It is to be evaluated as an independent examination and is to take place shortly after the submission of the Master's thesis.
-Its aim is to determine whether the student is capable of orally presenting and independently justifying the findings of the Master's thesis, its scientific and methodological fundamentals as well as inter- and multidisciplinary contexts, and of assessing the thesis' significance for practice. - (2) The Final Presentation consists of three parts: Thesis Presentation, Colloquium and Publication: - a) Thesis Presentation: Students showcase their Master's thesis in form of a presentation usually within one week of submission of their thesis.
-There are no regulations regarding the form of presentation. - b) Colloquium: Students defend their Master's thesis in a discussion following the Thesis Presentation. - c) Publication: Students exhibit the results of their Master's theses during a public exhibition organized by KISD. - (2) Students may only be admitted to the Final Presentation if they - a) have passed all module examinations as per § 24 (1) for the specialization Integrated Design or as per 3 25 (2) for the specialization European Design. - are enrolled at Technische Hochschule K\u00f6ln (University of Applied Sciences) as regular or cross-registered students in accordance with § 52 (2) of the North Rhine-Westphalia Higher Education Act and - c) have received a grade of at least "sufficient" for their Master's thesis. - (3) Registration requests for the Final Presentation are to be submitted in writing or through an electronic system provided by TH Köln to the Office of Student and Examination Services.
+It includes a graded presentation (of at least 15 and up to 30 minutes duration).
+Students are awarded 20 ECTS credits for passing the Master's thesis and 4 ECTS credits for passing the final oral examination.
+Hence, the module "Master's project" is worth 24 ECTS credits overall.
+Its aim is to determine whether the student is capable of orally presenting and independently justifying the findings of the Master's thesis, its scientific and methodological fundamentals as well as inter- and multidisciplinary contexts, and of assessing the thesis' significance for practice. - (2) Students may only be admitted to the final oral examination if they - a) have accumulated at least 96 ECTS credits in the respective program. - b) are enrolled at Technische Hochschule Köln as regular or cross-registered students in accordance with § 52 (2) of the North Rhine-Westphalia Higher Education Act and - c) have received a grade of at least "sufficient" for their Master's thesis. - (3) Registration requests for the final oral examination are to be submitted in writing or through an electronic system provided by TH Köln to the Office of Student and Examination Services.
 Students need to submit proof of having met the admission requirements stated in subsection 2, unless such proof has already been presented to the Office of Student and Examination Services.
-In accordance with § 27, students may register for the final oral examination when they apply for admission to the Master's thesis; in this case, students are admitted to the final oral examination as soon as all required evidence and documents have been submitted to the Office of Student and Examination Services.

-- (4) The Final Presentation is usually conducted and evaluated by the examiners of the Master's thesis.
-If § 29 (2) sentence 6 applies, the final oral examination is conducted by those examiners whose individual evaluations were used to calculate the grade for the Master's thesis. - (5) The duration of the Final Presentation is approximately 60 minutes.
-The provisions for oral examinations (§ 21) apply accordingly. - (6) In accordance with § 12, students are awarded 6 credits for the Final Presentation, i.e. 2 credits each, in accordance with § 12, for the Thesis Presentation, Colloquium and Publication. - (7) The grade for the module Final Presentation is calculated as follows: Thesis Presentation 50%, Colloquium 50%, Publication "passed" or "not passed"
+In accordance with § 26, students may register for the final oral examination when they apply for admission to the Master's thesis; in this case, students are admitted to the final oral examination as soon as all required evidence and documents have been submitted to the Office of Student and Examination Services.
+The final oral examination is usually conducted and evaluated by the examiners of the Master's thesis.
+If § 28 (2) sentence 6 applies, the final oral examination is conducted by those examiners whose individual evaluations were used to calculate the grade for the Master's thesis. - (5) The duration of the final oral examination is approximately 30 minutes.
+It includes a presentation of at least 15 up to 30 minutes.
+The provisions for oral examinations (§ 21) apply accordingly. - (6) In accordance with § 12, students are awarded 4 credits for the final oral examination.